 On June 13, 2005, an historical conversation took place.
 The founder of Cognitive Therapy, Aaron T. Beck, and the 14th Dalai Lama had a “meeting of the minds” at an international congress for cognitive psychotherapy in Göteborg, Sweden.

 Later, Dr. Beck reflected on that meeting and summarized some of the highlights of their discussion, including the similarities between Cognitive Therapy and Buddhism regarding the mind, thinking, common assumptions and change.

-By clicking on the photo, you will be directed to vimeo to watch the video.
+By clicking on this photo, you will be directed to Vimeo to watch the video.